 Having your soil tested is one way to determine if applying fertilizer will benefit your azaleas.
 Information on soil testing is available in HGIC 1652, Soil Testing.

 Most fertilizer recommendations are based on nitrogen, which is an important element in plant growth and often the one that is most likely deficient in the soil.
 Apply 1 pound of actual nitrogen per thousand square feet of root spread area.
 Up to 2 pounds can be applied with a slow-release fertilizer.
-In the absence of a soil test use a complete fertilizer with a ratio of 3:1:2 or 3:1:3, such as 12-4-8 or 15-5-15.
+In the absence of a soil test fertilize azaleas lightly in the spring and early summer with a well-balanced, extended-release, acid-forming, azalea fertilizer.
+By well-balanced, this means to look for nutrients in the ratio of 2-1-1.
+Good quality azalea fertilizers will also contain necessary trace elements.
+Never fertilize azaleas in the late fall with these high nitrogen fertilizers, as this may delay dormancy and result in plant injury.

 Apply fertilizer to the azalea’s root zone area (area occupied by nutrient and water-absorbing roots) which can extend beyond the drip line or outer-most branches.
 According to research findings, a shrub’s roots can extend three times the distance from its center to the outermost branches.
 So, if the distance from the center of the azalea to the outer-most branches is 2 feet, the feeder roots can extend an additional 4 feet beyond the drip line.
 To visualize the area to be fertilized, imagine the azalea as the center point of a circle with a 6-foot radius (the "root radius").
 Trace the outer edge of the root zone area.